birolab/SynapseMech/README.md

 At this stage it is only compatible with Imaris 8.4.1 (or earlier versions).

-Information on how the imaging data needs to be prepared using Imaris is given in the Export_SynapseMech.m script, and can also be found in the ExampleCurvatureMap_Segmentation.png.
+Information on how the imaging data needs to be prepared using Imaris is given in the Export_SynapseMech.m script, and can also be found in the Export_SynapseMech_SegmentationExample.png.

-ExampleCurvatureMap_Export_SynapseMech.mat is an example output created with Export_SynapseMech.m to then be analysed using SynapseMech.m.
-Use it as an input for SynapseMechDemo.m to see how outputs like curvature maps, degranulation pockets or tail volume curves can be retrieved and visualised.